Segfault-Org/Confman/README.md

 # This is helpful when creating folders (set item to . to avoid creating additional files)
 Item = .

+# Environment and condition verify.

 # For all scripts below, %file will be replaced with the path to your file in package

+# Environment and condition verify.
+It's similar to ExecCheck, which should also not do any changes.
+The difference is, if it returns a non-zero value, an error message is printed, but other items will process normally.
+This enables you to check if the environment is eligible for the item.
+ExecVerify = ./verify.sh

 # Your custom additional check script.
 Exit 0 if check passed.
 ExecCheck = ./relate/path/to/your/custom/environment\ checking\ script.sh